awesome-os/universal-git/packages/tests/integration/node/README.md

 - for ESM go all in and publish the single file bundle types and the singleFile Bundle only.
   - Add wrapper exports for the new added functionality.
   - reship the umd crap but only document ESM

+we should make a static umd shim detect all used node modules and build a wrapper via webpack 4 so that we get a useable result